-Study finds mutations linked to relapse of childhood leukemiaFebruary 3rd, 2013 in Genetics /
+Study finds mutations linked to relapse of childhood leukemiaFebruary 3, 2013 in Medicine & Health / Genetics

 After an intensive three-year hunt through the genome, medical researchers have pinpointed mutations that leads to drug resistance and relapse in the most common type of childhood cancer—the first time anyone has linked the disease's reemergence to specific genetic anomalies.